-As businesses and facilities managers search for ways to reduce COVID-19 risks on their premises, going touch-free is a vital step to prevent the spread of infection.
+As businesses and facilities managers search for ways to reduce absenteeism due to illness, going touch-free is a vital step to prevent the spread of infection.
 Read more about why no-touch is the way forward in the blog post below.

 After the last 2 years, people are much savvier when it comes to hygiene – they understand that a single touch can transmit germs.
 They accept that good hand hygiene is an essential way of protecting themselves from the person-to-person transmission of illnesses.